qiangbo1222/Uni-RXN-official/readme.md

 pip install tensorboard tensorboardX

 #this package requires to compile from source
+#run in a different directory from the unirxn project
 git clone https://github.com/rxn4chemistry/rxnmapper.git
 cd rxnmapper
 pip install -e .